-- Student knowledge will be assessed by the graduate committee during the proposal meeting and the defense for MS students.
-Based on the limited number of courses taken outside of the core emphasis area by MS students, expectations for broad knowledge are limited for MS students unless students pursued an undergraduate degree in food science.
-Raters will take into account the student's background in determining what constitutes broad knowledge.
+- Student knowledge will be assessed by the graduate committee during the proposal meeting and the defense.
 A determination by the committee is made individually based on information presented by students and through questions posed to the student.
-Graduate committees will design a line of questioning allowing the determination of the depth of knowledge of the student outside of their specialty area.

-- This measure is direct.

-- Assessment measurement tool

-- See Appendix 1

-- Acceptable Target: No students in the novice category, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: No students in the novice category.
-Less than 30% of students in the intermediate category. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
-Graduate committee members are responsible for providing assessment scores.
+Graduate committees will design a line of questioning allowing the determination the depth of knowledge of the student in their specialty area. - This measure is direct. - Assessment measurement tool (See Appendix 1) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category.